 Ephemeroptera, or mayflies, are fascinating insects.
 Characterized by their slender bodies and delicate, translucent wings, they’re often seen hovering near water sources.
 With a remarkably short lifespan—sometimes just a day or two—they emerge in droves during warm months.

 These creatures are attracted to light, which explains why you might find them swarming around your porch lights or windows at night.
-They tend to invade homes when nearby water bodies dry up or when there’s an abundance of moisture in the air.
+They tend to invade homes cleaning when nearby water bodies dry up or when there’s an abundance of moisture in the air.

 While mayflies don’t bite or sting, their sheer numbers can create quite a spectacle—and not always in a good way.
-If you’re noticing these insects inside your home, it usually signals that they’re drawn to something within: warmth, light, or even food scents.
+If you’re noticing these insects inside your clean house, it usually signals that they’re drawn to something within: warmth, light, or even food scents.
 Understanding this behavior is key to managing their presence effectively.

-To keep mayflies at bay, start by sealing any gaps around windows and doors.
+To keep mayflies at bay, start by house sealing any gaps around windows and doors.
 Use weather stripping to close off tiny openings that might invite them in.

 Motion-activated lights can deter mayflies from hovering around your home.
 They’re attracted to bright lights, so minimizing outdoor lighting is a smart move.

-Consider planting herbs like basil or mint near entry points.
+Consider house planting herbs like basil or mint near entry points.
 The natural scents repel many insects, including those pesky mayflies.

 Natural Remedies for Eliminating Mayflies

-Natural remedies can be an effective and eco-friendly approach to dealing with mayflies.
+Natural house remedies can be an effective and eco-friendly approach to dealing with mayflies.
 One popular method involves using essential oils such as citronella, eucalyptus, or peppermint.
 These scents are known to repel many flying insects.

 This fine powder is harmless to humans and pets but lethal for insects like mayflies.
 Sprinkling it in areas they frequent can help reduce their numbers significantly.